asasmoyo/blog/content/blog/setup-postgresql.md

 listen='your_private_ip'
 ```

 Then you also need to allow remote connections to access your PostgreSQL instance.
-To do that open `/etc/postgresql/9.6/main/pg_hba.conf` and add this line in the end of the file
+To do that open `/etc/postgresql/9.6/main/pg_hba.conf` and add this line to the end of the file

 ```bash
 host db_name user_name 0.0.0.0/0 md5